CommodoreOS/PCUAE/README.md

 This will guide you through...

-Whats New.
+Whats New

 [How to Install PCUAE](https://github.com/CommodoreOS/PCUAE/blob/main/README.md#how-to-install-pcuae)

 [Download the PCUAE Menu](https://github.com/CommodoreOS/PCUAE/blob/main/README.md#pcuae-download-menu-is-back-its-now-called-just-pcuae-menu)

-About PCUAE Loading and the PCUAE USB Drive.
+About PCUAE Loading and the PCUAE USB Drive

 What are the PCUAE Shortcut Keyboard Combinations

-What are the PCUAE Shortcut THEC64 Joystick/THEGamepad Combinations
+[What are the PCUAE Shortcut THEC64 Joystick/THEGamepad Combinations](https://github.com/CommodoreOS/PCUAE/blob/main/README.md#what-are-thec64-joystick-button-combinations

 Whats New
 =============